Production safety: essential for pharmaceutical production and beyond

 - Use of modern methods such as sterile filtration and aseptic filling technologies (e.g., BFS systems)

-In pharmacy, analytics is an essential component.
-It ensures that products are present in the correct concentration, are not contaminated, and carry no microbial load.
+In the pharmacy industry, analytics is an essential component.
+It ensures that products are present in the correct concentration, are not contaminated, and—depending on the product—are sterile or meet specified, controlled microbiological quality limits (bioburden/microbial limits).
 Within analytics, the following technologies and methods are used, among others:

 - Physicochemical analytics: HPLC, gas chromatography, UV/Vis spectrometry, NMR, mass spectrometry